John A. Tibbits: Early life and military service

 The Williston Seminary in 1856, where Tibbits attended school before Williams College.

 John Arnold Tibbits was born on February 19, 1844, to John W. and Fanny Tibbits (née Chappell) in New London, Connecticut.
 His mother died when he was an infant, and Tibbits was raised by his family members.
 (Note: Sources are contradictory as to which family members primarily raised Tibbits; some claim his stepmother, while others claim his grandmother.)
 After initially attending Bartlett High School in New London, Tibbits went to Williston Seminary in Easthampton, Massachusetts.
 He matriculated to Williams College in 1860, and joined the Kappa Alpha Society the same year.
 He stayed at Williams for less than a year, leaving to study law in New London.

 On July 12, 1862, due to the start of the American Civil War, Tibbits enlisted in the 14th Connecticut Infantry Regiment, becoming an orderly sergeant.
 He first engaged in combat on September 17, 1862, at the Battle of Antietam, where he was wounded in both hands; as a result, he lost use of his left hand.

 After recovering from his injuries, Tibbits was promoted to second lieutenant of Company F on December 15, 1862, and fought at the battles of Chancellorsville and Gettysburg, where he sustained another injury to the right arm and was subsequently honorably discharged.
 Later, after re-enlisting, he served under George Armstrong Custer with the Army of the Potomac's cavalry in the Valley campaigns of 1864, and was promoted to captain on May 28, 1864.
-Upon his final honorable discharge on July 31, 1865, Tibbits was brevetted the rank of major.
+Seven days before his final honorable discharge on July 31, 1865, Tibbits was brevetted the rank of major.